PopovEvgeniy/grpdecompilershell/readme.txt

 0.2 - 0.4 - Small changes in source code.
 0.5 - Bug with file names with space was fixed.
 0.6 - Program was totally rewrote.
-0.7 - Russian localization removed.
+0.7 - Russian was localization removed.
 Small changes in source code.
 0.8 - Small changes in source code.
 0.9 - Small changes.
 Windows 9x support was dropped.
 1.0 - User interface was improved.
-1.0.1 - 1.0.2 - Small changes.
+1.0.1 - 1.0.3 - Small changes.